God in Islam: Oneness

-Islam's most fundamental concept is a strict monotheism called tawhid, affirming that God is one and Tanzih (wāḥid).
-The basic creed of Islam, the Shahada (recited under oath to enter the religion), involves لَا إِلَٰهَ إِلَّا ٱللَّٰهُ أَشْهَدُ أنَّ (DIN), or "I testify there is no deity other than Allah (God)."
+Islam's most fundamental concept is a strict monotheism, affirming (tawhid) that God is one (wahdat).
+The fundamental teaching of Islam, Shahada (recited in the oath taken for formal entry into Islam), is: لَا إِلَٰهَ إِلَّا ٱللَّٰهُ أَشْهَدُ أنَّ (DIN), or "I testify there is no deity other than Allah (God).

-Though Muslims believe Jesus to be a prophet, the Trinity and divinity doctrine of normative Christianity concerning Jesus is rejected and often compared to polytheism.

-Tawhid constitutes the foremost article of the Muslim profession.
-The deification or worship of anyone or anything other than God (shirk) is the greatest sin in Islam.
-The entirety of the Islamic teaching rests on the principle of Tawhid.
-Associating partners in divinity of God is known as shirk and is the antithesis of Tawhid.
-Although the term is usually translated as "polytheism" into English, the sin is thought to be more complex.
+In Islamist circles, Islam is often described as a struggle for monotheism against shirk and constitutes the foremost article of the Muslim profession.
+In addition to their other religious and social uses, the terms tawhid and takbir are widely used in Islamic sloganeering.
+Although the term "shirk" is usually translated as "polytheism" into English, the sin is thought to be more complex.
 The translation 'associating [with God]' has been suggested instead.
 The term includes denial of attributing any form of divinity to any other thing but God.
 This includes the self by elevating oneself above others and associating attributes of God with a created being.

 According to Vincent J. Cornell, the Quran also provides a monist image of God by describing the reality as a unified whole, with God being a single concept that would describe or ascribe all existing things: "He is the First and the Last, the Evident and the Immanent: and He has full knowledge of all things."
+Though Muslims believe Jesus to be a prophet, the Trinity and divinity doctrine of normative Christianity concerning Jesus is rejected and often compared to polytheism.